sensein/brainkb-design-document/README.md

 The main objective of BrainKB is to represent neuroscience knowledge as a knowledge graph such that it can be used for different downstream tasks, such as making predictions and new inferences in addition to querying and viewing information.
 The expected outcome of the BrainKB includes the following:

-- (Semi-)Automated extraction of Neuroscience knowledge from structured, semi-structured, and unstructured sources, representing the extracted knowledge via KGs.
+- (Semi-)Automated extraction of neuroscience knowledge from structured, semi-structured, and unstructured sources, and representing the knowledge via KGs.

 - Visualization of the KGs.